See the full index.

 ORDER BY CASE WHEN IdentityColumn > 0 THEN '1' ELSE '2' END, CASE WHEN IdentityColumn < 0 THEN -IdentityColumn END DESC;

 Hopefully you can see that if you anticipate this problem and can plan ahead, and you really do want the table to have an IDENTITY column, it is better to go with BIGINT from the start, rather than just double your pool of values by starting at -2,147,483,648 instead of 1.
 Never mind the debugging problems on initial implementation of that table.
 Another issue that will happen is if you start at 1, whether you use INT or BIGINT, you can achieve fantastic compression in SQL Server 2008 for the first many thousands of rows.
-If you start at -2 billion, forget about it.
+If you start at -2 billion, you won't see any compression benefits for a long time.

 @@IDENTITY and IDENT_CURRENT() will be reliable